Receive messages from MQTT broker for specified topic

 Simulink Support Package for Raspberry Pi Hardware / Internet Of Things

 The MQTT Subscribe block receives messages from the Message Queuing Telemetry Transport (MQTT) broker for the specified topic.

 The block has three output ports: IsNew, Message, and Topic.
 At each time step, the block checks if a new message is available on the specified topic.
 If a new message is available, the block receives the message.
 The Message port outputs the new message.
 If a new message is not available, Message outputs the last received message.
 The Topic port outputs the topic of the received message.
 The string topic/level/# on the block icon is specified by the Topic parameter.

-For more information on MQTT, see Publish and Subscribe to MQTT Messages.
+For more information on MQTT, see Publish MQTT Messages and Subscribe to Message Topics.

 The MQTT Subscribe block supports MQTT only over TCP/IP sockets.

 Only a maximum of 10 MQTT Subscribe blocks are allowed in a Simulink® model.

 IsNew — New message indicator

 If the client receives a new message since the last time step, the

 The message received from the MQTT broker, specified as an N-by-1 vector.
 N is the length of the message specified by the Message length (N) parameter.